 “Nature can be so fragile, and mankind can disturb — or even destroy — large swaths of it with very little effort, so when I am in the field, I try to leave the smallest footprint I can,” he once explained.

-Ian Shive: Author of The National Parks: Our American Landscape, Ian falls squarely into that category of conservation photographers who are saving the world.
+Author of The National Parks: Our American Landscape, Ian Shive falls squarely into that category of conservation photographers who are saving the world.
 Through his work in conservation photography, which has been published in National Geographic, Outside, Men’s Journal, Backpacker, Sierra Magazine, The Nature Conservancy, National Parks Magazine, and Popular Science, Ian has helped chronicle and advocate on behalf of the U.S.’s national natural treasures.